citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 [shinyquagsire23](https://github.com/shinyquagsire23) has seperated the loader from the NCCH reader, allowing the loader to read multiple NCCHs at once.
-Additionally, whenever a game is loaded, the loader would also check if there is an update title installed on Citra's [virtual SD card]().
+Additionally, whenever a game is loaded, the loader would also check if there is an update title installed on Citra's [virtual SD card]() <!-- TODO: Add link to Citra wiki. -->.
 If there is, it would replace the update ExHeader and ExeFS, and load the update RomFS as well.
 Just like a real console!

 Most games worked out of the box with updates, and because they wrote the code